Does a humidifier turn off automatically when (a) it runs out of water (b) when it has released enough moisture into the air?

 That doesn’t paint a very good picture!

-Keep reading to see why auto shut off on empty tank is one of the most important features in a humidifier.
+Keep reading to see why auto shut-off on an empty tank is one of the most important features of a humidifier.

 Will humidifiers turn off automatically?

-The good news is; portable humidifiers turn off automatically after running out of water.
+The good news is that portable humidifiers turn off automatically after running out of water.

-Therefore, to the question of: what happens if you run a humidifier without water, it stops running.
+Therefore, to the question of: what happens if you run a humidifier without water, the answer is… it stops running.

 But for the few that do not, it is possible to experience a humidifier burning smell as it becomes too hot.
 Still, there are not many cases of a humidifier catching fire because it ran out of water.

 Most portable humidifiers do not turn off when they humidify the air to the required level.
-Actually, most of them do not even come with a way to enter your desired humidity level.
+Most of them do not even come with a way to enter your desired humidity level.

 For instance, if you check the Pure Enrichment humidifier instructions, you will see they just have a mist output control knob.